 A 1996 graduate of HBU with degrees in history and kinesiology, Key is married to the former Sherry Blakely, a four-year letterwinner for the HBU softball team from 1992-95 and 2006 inductee into HBU’s Sports Hall of Honor.
 Sherry’s No. 6 jersey was retired by the softball team on April 21, 2012, becoming the first student-athlete in HBU history to be so honored.
 They are the proud parents of 9-year-old Eiley Rowan.

 The Keys’ oldest daughter, Emma Claire, passed away May 15, 2010, shortly before her ninth birthday when the family was involved in a car accident while traveling in Louisiana.
 In her honor, the Key family established the Emma Key Hands and Feet Foundation in May of 2015.
 The HBU Alumni Association has also named the “Emma Key Faithful Servant Award” in remembrance of her.

 JUD KINNE | Assistant Coach

-Jud Kinne is in his eighth season as assistant coach at HBU, serving as the program’s recruiting coordinator.
+Jud Kinne is in his ninth season as assistant coach at HBU, serving as the program’s recruiting coordinator.

 In 2015-16, the Huskies went 17-17 overall and earned the fourth seed in the Southland Conference Tournament with a 10-8 league mark.
 HBU posted its first Southland Conference Tournament victory with a 73-68 win over Southeastern Louisiana in the quarterfinals, then made the program’s first NCAA postseason appearance since 1984 with a spot in the College Basketball Invitational.